NicoloCavalli95horses/KMS-web-testing/content/01 Notes/radians.md

 ![[circle_radians.gif]]

-This angle is often useful in [[Linear Algebra]] when we need to consider element located clock-like.
+This angle is often useful in linear algebra when we need to consider element located clock-like.

 Radian angle is often used in combination with [[sine and cosine]] functions to get the position of elements disposed on a circumference.